yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_mdb_clickhouse_cluster.html.markdown

   * `read` - abort query execution, return an error.
   * `pread` - abort query execution, return an error.
   * `pread_threadpool` - stop query execution, return partial result.
+* `remote_filesystem_read_method` - (Optional)  Method of reading data from remote filesystem, one of: `read`, `threadpool`.
+* `max_read_buffer_size` - (Optional) The maximum size of the buffer to read from the filesystem.
+* `insert_keeper_max_retries` - (Optional) The setting sets the maximum number of retries for ClickHouse Keeper (or ZooKeeper) requests during insert into replicated MergeTree.
+Only Keeper requests which failed due to network error, Keeper session timeout, or request timeout are considered for retries.
+* `max_temporary_data_on_disk_size_for_user` - (Optional) The maximum amount of data consumed by temporary files on disk in bytes for all concurrently running user queries.
+Zero means unlimited.
+* `max_temporary_data_on_disk_size_for_query` - (Optional) The maximum amount of data consumed by temporary files on disk in bytes for all concurrently running queries.
+Zero means unlimited.
+* `max_parser_depth` - (Optional) Limits maximum recursion depth in the recursive descent parser.
+Allows controlling the stack size.
+Zero means unlimited.
+* `memory_overcommit_ratio_denominator` - (Optional) It represents soft memory limit in case when hard limit is reached on user level.
+This value is used to compute overcommit ratio for the query.
+Zero means skip the query.
+* `memory_overcommit_ratio_denominator_for_user` - (Optional) It represents soft memory limit in case when hard limit is reached on global level.
+This value is used to compute overcommit ratio for the query.
+Zero means skip the query.
+* `memory_usage_overcommit_max_wait_microseconds` - (Optional) Maximum time thread will wait for memory to be freed in the case of memory overcommit on a user level.
+If the timeout is reached and memory is not freed, an exception is thrown.

 The `quota` block supports: